slurmulon/segu/README.md

 ### Approaches

-The example above demonstrates my preferred style since you can simply pass around your units object to things that need it, without additional imports.

-It minimizes dependencies and makes performing centralized updates to your units trivial.

-It also provides a clear type-hint since both `is` and `as` are specified in each `cast`.

-Ultimately, due to the simplicity of the API, you can structure your code basically any way you like.
+Due to the simplicity of the API, you can basically structure your code any way you like.

 For instance, if you're mostly converting units to/from `px`, you could either configure a global lense via the `unit` prop (uses value for both `is` and `as` in cast functions):